top of page

 (f) spirituality - religious and personal beliefs, as well as overall general health perceptions and quality of life

-Though the WHOQOL assessment can discern the areas of an individual's life which contribute to poor quality of life or areas of need; quality of one's life is also very subjective.
+Though the Quality of Life assessment can discern the areas of an individual's life which contribute to poor quality of life or areas of need; quality of one's life is also very subjective.
 With a humanistic approach to an individual's well-being, an individual's needs and functioning has an opportunity to change from "needs" being met, to thriving.

-Psychologist Martin Seligman has spent decades of researching developing Positive Psychology which encourages taking living and surviving to a new level with identifying "states of flourishing" by focusing on Dimensions of Subjective Well-being (Keys, Fredericton, & Park, 2013).
-These optimal states can help take quality of life even further, and are described below:
+Psychologist Martin Seligman has spent decades of researching developing Positive Psychology which encourages taking living and surviving to a new level with identifying "states of flourishing".
+The research of Keys and colleagues (2012) describes the Dimensions of Subjective Well-being as key to obtainment of the "states of flourishing".

-• Purpose in life: "holds goals and beliefs that affirm sense of direction in life and feels that life has a purpose and meaning"
+Purpose in life - holding goals and beliefs that affirm a sense of direction in life; believing life has meaning

-• Social contribution: feels that one’s life is valued and useful to society and others
+Social contribution - feeling that one’s life is valued and useful to society and others

-• Environmental mastery: can manage complex environment and adapt environment or self to suit needs
+Environmental mastery - managing complex environment and adapting one's environment or self to suit needs

-• Autonomy: exhibits self-direction guided by socially-accepted and conventional internal standards, and resists unhealthy social pressures
+Autonomy - exhibiting self-direction guided by socially-accepted internal standards, and resisting unhealthy social pressures

-• Positive relations with others: "has warm, satisfying, trusting personal relationships, and is capable of empathy and intimacy"
+Positive relations with others - having warm, satisfying, trusting personal relationships, while being capable of empathy and intimacy

-• Social integration: has a sense of belonging to a community and obtains comfort and support from community
+Social integration - having a sense of belonging to a community and obtaining comfort and support from the community

-Researchers have been studying the keys to a life worth living for decades.
+Researchers have long been studying the keys to a life worth living.
 Positive Psychology is founded on the belief that people want more than an end to suffering.
 "Positive psychology is concerned not just with positive states like emotions but also with more enduring positive characteristics of the individual: talents, abilities, values, and strengths of character" (Keyes, Fredrickson & Park 2012).

 If you read through the list above and noticed areas that can be improved in your life, why not set a goal towards enhancing a dimension of well being and greatly improve your quality of yours?
 No one's life is flourishing at all times; we are all a work in progress--that is unless we don't work on ourselves at all.